Guilherme Bissoli

-Guilherme Bissoli Campos (born 9 January 1998) is a Brazilian professional footballer who plays as a forward for Thai League 1 club Buriram United.
+Guilherme Bissoli Campos (born on 9 January 1998) is a Brazilian professional footballer who plays as a forward for Thai League 1 club Buriram United.

 In the 2024–25 season, Bissoli notably scored 43 goals for Buriram United, sparking comparisons with Japanese Tomoyuki Doi, who went on to score 50 goals in the same season while playing for Singaporean club Geylang International.

 Club career

 São Paulo

-Bissoli joined the youth academy of São Paulo in 2009.
+Bissoli joined the youth academy of São Paulo in the year 2009.
 He emerged as the top scorer of the 2015 Campeonato Paulista under-17 with 22 goals.
 In 2016, he won the under-20 Paulista, under-20 RS Cup, and under-20 Copa do Brasil.

 In November 2017, Bissoli was called to the senior team along with three other youth team players for a league match against Coritiba as replacements for injured first team players.
 On 3 December 2017, he made his first team league debut, replacing Brenner in a 1–1 draw against Bahia.
 At the end of the 2017 season, he was promoted to the first team.